kunal370/PromptMate/README.md

 # 👻 PromptMate - Local AI Chat Companion

-👻 PromptMate is a sleek, Streamlit-based chat app powered by the Mistral model via the Ollama CLI.
-It runs completely offline on your local machine, giving you a fast, secure, and private AI chat experience — no API keys or internet required!
+👻 PromptMate is a lightweight Streamlit web app that provides a chat interface powered by Ollama's Mistral language model.
+It enables interactive conversations with a local AI assistant, customizable via system prompts and temperature settings.

 ## 🌟 Key Features